 IMPORTANT POINTS that you need to keep in mind:

 Don’t drink or/and Smoke.

 Don’t pluck flowers, most of them are endangered.

 Don’t LITTER – Bring your food, but don’t throw them everywhere.
 Take it back with you.

-Please don’t think of carrying a tent and camping on Kaas plateau.
+Please don’t think of carrying a tent and camping on the Kaas plateau.
 It’s a restricted area.
 More importantly, there are forest guards.
-Kaas Pathar Booking doesn’t allow you to stay on plateau.
+Kaas Pathar Booking doesn’t allow you to stay on a plateau.
 It is just a day pass for visitors.